 As a result, companies are paying for skills and encouraging employees to develop in-demand skills in order to remain competitive.
 As the technology market consolidates, skills-based management will become more prevalent in 2023.
 It is recommended that companies focus on capabilities first, and specific skills second, and assign owners to each skill cluster.
 Many systems collect and utilize skills data, including human capital management platforms, recruitment tools, talent marketplace tools, learning and development applications, and employee experience applications.
 The lack of a single location for skills data, however, means that companies must determine which vendor’s skills database to use.

 At Hirebee, we recognize that skill-focused hiring is crucial to success.
 That’s why we’ve built our platform to prioritize the skills required for each job.
 Our job description structure, internal search, and candidate matching all center around skill sets.
 Ready to see the Hirebee difference for yourself?
-Sign up for a free trial today!
+Sign up for 14-day free trial today!

 Employee experience will be put to the test by hybrid work.